Items Detailed items Activities

 Code of Conduct Chapter 2 ‘Promise to the company’

-2-D. Prohibiting illegal solicitation/bribery
+2-D. Prohibition of illegal solicitation/bribery

 Code of Conduct Chapter 3 ‘Promise to investors’

-Embezzlement and breach of trust
+3-B. Embezzlement and breach of trust